SublimeText/InactivePanes/README.md

-# Inactive Panes
+# InactivePanes

-Inactive Panes is a plugin for [Sublime Text][st] 2 and 3 that will dim the currently visible but inactivate panes to show you more visibly where your caret is and which view is focussed.
+InactivePanes is a plugin for [Sublime Text][st] 2 and 3 that will dim the currently visible but inactivate panes to show you more visibly where your caret is and which view is focussed.
 Really useful with the [Origami][origami] plugin or ST3's native panel handling.